 If you take dogs hiking in the national park, they have to be in a leash at all times.
 This is important so that they don’t chase wildlife or farm animals that roam free.

 How to get permission to set camp overnight in Sierra Nevada Natural and National Park

 To get permission to overnight with tent in Sierra Nevada National Park, you need to send an email to the following email address:

-You have to inform what dates you plan to camp, what hiking route you plan on doing, an approximate idea of where you plan on camping each night, how many people/dogs, and how many tents.
-You can be maximum 3 tents and 15 people.
+You have to inform about what dates you plan to camp, what hiking route you plan on doing, an approximate idea of where you plan on camping each night, how many people/dogs, and how many tents.
+You can be a maximum of 3 tents and 15 people.

 You will get an email back with a form you need to print out and fill out with the above information, your name, ID, and address.
 After you sign it, take a picture and send it back to the same email address.

 There is no cost to this, but you need to take a copy or screenshot of the email and bring the form with you on your overnight hike in case you get asked to show it by park rangers.